QNetITQ/WaveFox/README.md

 - `userChrome.Menu.Size.Touch.Enabled`

 ### Lepton Icons (Menu icons)
 This is third-party code.
 I will update this code according to the original source.
+The first two keys are mandatory.
+The rest can be turned on arbitrarily or all together.

 ![изображение](https://user-images.githubusercontent.com/85301851/151192118-0cbdb5a7-a77f-4275-8841-2ac321657c86.png)